phoenixframework/phoenix_live_view/guides/server/security-model.md

 ## Events considerations

-It is also important to keep in mind that LiveView are stateful.
+It is also important to keep in mind that LiveViews are stateful.
 Therefore, if you load any data on `c:mount/3` and the data itself changes, the data won't be automatically propagated to the LiveView, unless you broadcast those events with `Phoenix.PubSub`.